Equipe-Hub-co-Hackathon-TN/smart-contracts/README.md

 ### Disclaimer

-This documentation provides an overview of the AvalGestGPT smart contract.
+This documentation provides an overview of the AvalGestMain smart contract.
 It is essential to review and understand the contract's functionalities, modifiers, and events before deployment.
 Smart contracts involve financial transactions and should be deployed with caution.